pivotal-cf/docs-tiledev/README.md

 Because **master** is the latest and greatest documentation, the process is to cut a **x.x** branch for the version that **master** was targeting during that time.

-After this point, **master** will be the target for the next version of this product.
+After this point, **master** is the target for the next version of this product.

 ## Partials